HMG-Official/TallyPythonAutomation/README.md

     pip: Python's package installer (usually comes with Python).
     TallyPrime: Installed at D:\TallyPrime\tally.exe.
     Tally Data Folder: A Tally data folder (e.g., D:\tally\data\010001) with at least one company, which can be opened in Education Mode.
-    Export Destination Folder: The D:\tally\data folder should exist for exports.

 Installation

-    Clone this repository (or download the tal.py script).
+    Clone this repository (or download the tallyauto.py script).
     Install required Python libraries using pip:
     Bash